Westerface/software-design-vu/docs/assignment2.md

 public static final String STATE_ALL_SNIPPETS    = "STATE_ALL_SNIPPETS";
 ```

-This static variables will determine the state of the application and populate the screen accordingly.
+These static variables will determine the state of the application and populate the screen accordingly.

 `public void changeState(String newState)`\
 This method will be used every time we change the state (switch a screen).
-This method will set the current state depending on what we pass as parameter and will show the appropriate screen depending on this parameter.
+This method will set the current state depending on what we pass as a parameter and will show the appropriate screen depending on this parameter.
 For example:
 The user is on the AllSnippets screen, the current state is  `STATE_ALL_SNIPPETS`, that means that on the screen now we will see all snippets.
 The user clicks the navigation and he/she goes to Dashboard.
 When this click occurs we will trigger an event that will change the state to  `STATE_DASHBOARD` and call this method with parameter `STATE_DASHBOARD` which will change the screen to Dashboard.

 Doing so we can easily control the screens and changing a screen will not be so difficult.

 #### SnippetParser.java (introduced v1.0 still alive)
-The snippet parser is the class that will read the snippets.json file and turn the json string into Snippet objects and vice versa.
+The snippet parser is the class that will read the snippets.json file and turn the JSON string into Snippet objects and vice versa.
 The class contains a constructor and two methods:
 ```java
 public SnippetsParser() {
     this.gsonObject = new GsonBuilder().setDateFormat("dd/MM/yyyy").create();